dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - [HEXAGONMI](#hexagonmi)
   - Investigated the bug #31442 related with material thickness for Generate Features
   - Tried to build Simufact source codes
-  - Reviewed source code upates from Shaharoz about DefineFeatures dialog box updates
+  - Reviewed source code updates from Shaharoz about DefineFeatures dialog box updates

 ## 2021-10-19